DaveBackus/Data_Bootcamp_Book/py-fun1.md

 In [4]: 2**3
 Out[4]: 8
 ```
 Our last calculation is the log function.
 Entering `log(3)` generates the message:  ```NameError: name 'log' is not defined```.
 We can use functions like `log` and `sqrt` in Python, just as we do in Excel, but we need to import them specially.
 (And we will, but not yet.)
-This is an example of a syntax error:  we have used language that Python doesn't understand.
-Here the message is pretty clear:  it doesn't know what log means.
+This is an example of a **syntax error**:  we have used language that Python doesn't understand.
+Here the message is pretty clear:  it doesn't know what `log` means.
 In other cases, the error message may be more mysterious.

 **Exercise.**  What happens if you try to calculate the square root of 2 with `sqrt(2)`, as you would in Excel?
 Do any alternatives come to mind?
 (Speak to your neighbors, see if they have any ideas.)

 ## Assignments

-Or maybe we should say "assignments."
-We say we "assign" numbers to "variables," names we use to store information.
+Or maybe we should say "assignments" in scare quotes  We say we "assign" numbers to "variables," names we use to store information.
 Try these examples by typing them into the IPython console one at at time:
 ```
 x = 2
 y = 3
 z = x/y
 ```
 The first line takes the value 2 and stores it in the variable `x`.
-We say we assigned the numerical value 2 to the variable `x`.
-We can use `x` later in other calculations.
+We say we assigned the numerical value 2 to the variable `x`, which is now available for future calculations.
 The second line assigns the value 3 to a new variable `y`.
 The last line takes `x`, divides it by `y`, and stores the result in `z`.
-We refer to these lines as **assignments**.
+All of these lines are "assignments."

 This is mtyn, but you can also do multiple assignments in the same line.
 The first two lines above can be rewritten together as
 ```